Quantifying Very Extreme Precipitation and Temperature Using Huge Ensembles Generated by Machine Learning-based Climate Model Emulators: Results

 We next explore the tail behavior of precipitation, in relation to the choice of threshold.
 Fig. \ref{fig:prec-stability} (top row) shows that shape parameter estimates systematically decrease (tending to move from above the 1:1 line to below it) as one increases the threshold (decreases the sample size of exceedances), with variability also increasing, particularly dramatically with small sample sizes.
 Fig. \ref{fig:prec-shape-hists} shows that the number of positive shape parameter estimates decreases substantially, with the distributions shifting to the left (as well as becoming more variable with smaller sample sizes).
 Correspondingly, AEP depth estimates decrease as the threshold increases (Fig. \ref{fig:prec-stability}, bottom row).
 While the AEP depth estimates do decrease systematically, for the larger threshold values, they largely stabilize.
 From an implementation perspective, this suggests that if one chooses a sufficiently high threshold (such as corresponding to $n=499$), one can reasonably estimate AEP depths with limited bias.
 From a conceptual perspective, the decrease in shape parameter estimates suggests that previous results showing positive estimates for precipitation could be driven at least in part by the (necessary) use of low thresholds, potentially causing bias by including exceedances not representative of the far tail of the distribution.
-Of course this emulator-produced output could fundamentally differ from actual precipitation.
+Of course this emulator-produced output could fundamentally differ from actual precipitation, and the decrease in shape parameter estimates could be a result of the emulator output having a lighter tail than reality.